 Caminito del Ray

-The Caminito del Ray is 58 km outside of Malaga.
-You can buy tickets at the visitor centre, but it is advisable to book in advance or do a guided tour.
+The Caminito del Rey is located about 58 km outside of Malaga.
+Tickets can be purchased at the visitor centre, but it’s highly recommended to book in advance or join a guided tour.
+It looks like a brilliant day trip from Malaga!

 Book the top days out and attractions in Malaga